SC-SGS/PLSSVM/README.md

 - [doxygen](https://www.doxygen.nl/index.html) if documentation generation is enabled
 - [Pybind11 ≥ v2.13.3](https://github.com/pybind/pybind11) if Python bindings are enabled
 - [OpenMP](https://www.openmp.org/) 4.0 or newer (optional) to speed-up library utilities (like file parsing)
-- [Format.cmake](https://github.com/TheLartians/Format.cmake) if auto formatting via clang-format is enabled; also requires at least clang-format-18 and git
+- [Format.cmake](https://github.com/TheLartians/Format.cmake) if auto formatting via cmake-format and clang-format is enabled; also requires at least clang-format-18 and git, additionally, needs our custom [cmake-format fork](https://github.com/vancraar/cmake_format) incorporating some patches
 - multiple Python modules used in the utility scripts, to install all modules use `pip install --user -r install/python_requirements.txt`

 Additional dependencies for the OpenMP backend: